ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 An `ASSET`, e.g. a physical object, is equipped with an `ANCHOR`.
 The `ANCHOR-TECHNOLOGY` must be chosen s.t. an ANCHOR allows to uniquely identify the ASSET.
 The ANCHOR-TECHNOLOGY must further allow to establish a `PROOF-OF-CONTROL` over the ASSET through an `ORACLE`.
 For physical ASSETS, PROOF-OF-CONTROL corresponds for example to proof of physical presence.

 The ANCHOR is mapped 1:1 to a tokenId on-chain, hence represents each individual ASSET 1:1.
-Wrapping in a secure, inseperable manner requires the ORACLE to issue an off-chain signed `ATTESTATION`, which is on-chain-verifyable.
+Mapping in a secure, inseperable manner requires the ORACLE to issue an off-chain signed `ATTESTATION`, which is on-chain-verifyable.
 Through the ATTESTATION, the ORACLE testifies that a particular ASSET associated with an ANCHOR has been `CONTROLLED` when defining a `to`-address, e.g. through a user-device.

 This standard to proposes to use `ATTESTATIONS` as authorization for the following ERC721 mechanisms: `transfer`, `burn` and `approve`.
 The proposed `transferAnchor(attestation)`, `burnAnchor(attestation)` and `approveAnchor(attestation)` are permissionless, i.e. neither the sender/owner (`from`) nor the receiver (`to`) need to sign.
 Authorization is solely provided through the ORACLE's ATTESTATION.